maci0/asmatch/docs/user_stories.md

 - `asmatch compare <checksum1> <checksum2>` displays a side-by-side comparison.
 - The comparison includes Jaccard similarity, Levenshtein score, and shared token count.
 - The output is color-coded for readability.
+- The user can disable colored output with the `--no-color` flag.
 - The output can be formatted as JSON with `--json`.

 ---